-3. Authentication The admin server you are clustering with is using an SSL certificate with the following SHA-1 fingerprint: 10.62.165.97:9090 📝 B6:35:68:29:76:56:15:C0:FF:76 10.02.105.57.5050 69:89:DA:30:7A:DB:02:60:2A:89 Unfold to view full certificate details Please check the box beside the fingerprint above to indicate that you have verified it or that you trust the network between it and this system. e this fingerprint on record you can get it by logging into the target admin stem &gt; Security page.
-(Refer to the product documentation for further urity.)
-Enter the username and p traffic managers. password of a user in the target cluster with permission to add and remove Username: admin Password: ••••• Cancel < Back Next ►
+The admin server you are clustering with is using an SSL certificate with the following SHA-1 fingerprint: 10.62.165.97:9090 B6:35:68:29:76:56:15:C0:FF:76 69:89:DA:30:7A:DB:02:60:2A:89 ► Unfold to view full certificate details ...
+Please check the box beside the fingerprint above to indicate that you have verified it or that you trust the network between it and this system.
+If you do not already have this fingerprint on record you can get it by logging into the target admin server and visiting the System > Security page.
+(Refer to the product documentation for further information on cluster security.)
+Enter the username and password of a user in the target cluster with permission to add and remove traffic managers.